forderud/WindowsBuildNodeCreator/README.md

 Sample project that demonstrates how to automate building of a Windows CI/CD node Virtual Machime (VM) with Packer and automation scripts.

+Based on the GitHub [marcinbojko/hv-packer](https://github.com/marcinbojko/hv-packer) project with extensive modifications.

 ## Image build steps